1. "In the Name of Allah, the All-Beneficent, the All-Merciful,"

 Prayer, in this understanding, is the opening of the inner Eye to the soul’s liminal awareness of her own nature, which, like that of God, in whose image she is created, is profoundly loving.
 In Arabic, the term ‘fatiha’ is a feminine noun, inviting us to focus on the feminine qualities of the divine substance, present in the Heart, such as compassion and nurture, qualities also indicated by the term Rahma (discussed below).
 The idea of an ‘opening’ is itself indicative of the feminine inclusiveness of the divine reality, and reminds us that the Infinite is a facet of the Absolute, containing everything in an all-encompassing embrace of Oneness.

-In terms of its structure, Al-Fatiha is a division between (in the first half of the text) affirming the transcendent status of God as the creative and sustaining matrix of existence, and (in the second half) affirming Man’s dependence on God; and, in view of that dependence, it includes a plea for God’s guidance to help Man be on the Straight Path.
-God is invoked, as the One reality, whose nature is goodness and mercy, to whom all gratitude, praise and glory are due.
+In terms of its structure, Al-Fatiha is a division between (in the first half of the text) affirming the transcendent status of the dominion and sovereignty of God as the creative and sustaining matrix of existence, and (in the second half) affirming Man’s dependence on God; and, in view of that dependence, it includes a plea for God’s guidance to help Man be on the Straight Path.
+God is invoked, as the One reality, whose nature (the model for Man) is goodness and mercy, to whom all gratitude, praise and glory are due.
 God is acknowledged to be the soul’s origin and end, and her sovereign judge.
 Man is the petitioning creature, subsisting in a state of privative contingency, a servant dependent on God for guidance, sustenance, bounty and mercy.
 In this sense, the Sura also resembles The Lord’s Prayer taught by Jesus (peace and blessings be upon him) in his Sermon on the Mount (Matthew 6:9–13).
-It too follows the structure of Invocation, Exaltation (of God’s sovereign status), and Petition.
+It too follows the structure of Invocation, Exaltation (of God’s sovereign and archetypal status), and Petition.

 Through the recitation of Al-Fatiha the devotee not only enters into dialogue with God but also thereby receives the purifying benefit of His gracious response (‘My servant shall be granted what he asked for.’)
 One can appreciate therefore why Al-Fatiha is also regarded as a healing prayer and why the Prophet called it Al-Ruqya (‘the healing’) [[11]].
 Muslims also refer to it as Al-Shifa’ (‘the cure’).